jbrockopp/docs/content/administration/ui/reference.md

 ## VELA_API

-This should be a fully qualified URL to the Vela [server](/docs/administration/server/) address.
+This variable sets a fully qualified URL to the Vela [server](/docs/administration/server/) address.

-The configuration is required and should be provided as a `string`.
+The variable is required and should be provided as a `string`.

 {{% alert title="Note:" color="primary" %}}
 This variable should match [the `VELA_ADDR` variable](/docs/administration/server/reference/#vela_addr) provided to the server.